Close Menu

 The Medical Staff is generally considered a self-governing, autonomous body.
 It should have a carefully crafted set of bylaws that incorporate traditional due process procedures, including a right of appeal.
 As long as that is the case, physicians are generally deemed to have a valid administrative remedy that they are required to exhaust before resorting to courts.

 Courts have said that suspension, revocation or other similar disciplinary proceedings involving professional licensees are not for the purpose of punishment, but primarily to protect the public served by the licensee who is a member of a medical staff or employee of a hospital.
-Hospitals are not required to rigidly adhere to any particular procedure in discharging this public safety function, and the courts’ limited role is to ensure only that the basic requirements of due process and fair procedure – i.e., adequate notice of charges and reasonable opportunity to be heard – are observed.
+Most disciplinary policies are progressive, imposing increasingly severe sanctions for additional incidents of bad behavior.
+But hospitals are not required to rigidly adhere to any particular procedure in discharging this public safety function, and the courts’ limited role is to ensure only that the basic requirements of due process and fair procedure – i.e., adequate notice of charges and reasonable opportunity to be heard – are observed.

 Consequently, courts generally have held that they should not interfere with a hospital’s disciplinary process so long as a fair hearing is provided.
 Courts hesitate to intervene in administrative proceedings which are not yet final.
 Permitting court review before a final administrative decision is rendered where the individual has been afforded notice and an opportunity to be heard and there is a mechanism for reviewing the claimed errors at the administrative level could vitiate the exhaustion requirement.